Flora and Fauna Monitoring Strengthens Community-Led Conservation in the Yurúa Forest Concession

 The Communities' Commitment

-In addition to recording key species such as the White-fronted Tamarin, other important species were observed, including the Black-faced Spider Monkey (Ateles chamek), Red Howler Monkey (Alouatta seniculus), Black-capped Capuchin (Sapajus apella), emblematic birds like the Grey-winged Trumpeter (Psophia crepitans), and reptiles such as the Amazon Tree Boa (Corallus hortulanus).
+In addition to the the White-Mantled Tamarin, the monitoring team recorded sightings of other important species, including the Black-faced Spider Monkey (Ateles chamek), Red Howler Monkey (Alouatta seniculus), Black-capped Capuchin (Sapajus apella).
+Among the emblematic birds identified were the Grey-winged Trumpeter (Psophia crepitans), and reptiles like the Amazon Tree Boa (Corallus hortulanus).
 High ecological value trees were also identified, such as Mahogany (Swietenia macrophylla) and Kapok (Ceiba pentandra).
-However, threats such as poaching and illegal fishing were also detected in areas near the Brazilian border, highlighting the urgent need to strengthen territorial monitoring.
+However, signs of poaching and illegal fishing were detected near the border with Brazil, underscoring the urgent need to bolster territorial monitoring and community enforcement of the Concession.

-In line with the project objectives, periodic monitoring will be strengthened and protection strategies based on scientific data and ancestral knowledge will be consolidated.
-This effort has not only provided key information about biodiversity but has also strengthened community-based land management.
+In line with the project’s objectives, periodic monitoring efforts will be enhanced, with protection strategies informed by both scientific research and ancestral knowledge.
+These activities are not only generating vital data on biodiversity but also reinforcing community-led land management.

-Upcoming actions include reinforcing territorial security, continuing the implementation of the SMART tool, and encouraging collaboration among communities to protect this invaluable ecosystem.
-The active participation of communities is fundamental to ensuring species conservation and sustainable development in the region.
+Next steps include strengthening territorial security, continuing the implementation of the SMART monitoring tool, and deepening inter-community collaboration to protect this ecologically invaluable region.
+The continued, active involvement of Indigenous communities remains fundamental to ensuring the long-term conservation of species and the sustainable future of the Yurúa landscape.

 Previous